-Each county may submit 2 entries total from 50375, 50376.
+Each county may submit 2 entries from each class.
 Choose one of the following classes based on your interest and skill level.

-Each Exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display a completed Mission Logbook.
+Each Exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display (or upload) a completed Mission Logbook.